Simple Guide To Longboard Bearings

 Bottom Line

-While bearings are a necessary part of a longboard, they’re not as important as most beginners initially think.
+While bearings are a necessary part of a longboard, they’re not as crucial as most beginners initially think.
 Avoid double metal shielded bearings if you plan to do maintenance.